-When it comes to running a successful restaurant, a well-designed restaurant floor plan plays a crucial role.
+A well-designed restaurant floor plan plays a crucial role when it comes to running a successful restaurant.
 It goes beyond just arranging tables and chairs; it sets the stage for an exceptional dining experience and ensures smooth operational efficiency.
 In this article, we will guide you through the process of designing a modern restaurant floor plan that caters to your concept, target audience, and operational needs.

 Understanding Your Concept and Target Audience